 Some dwelling locations had as many as 5000 people with hundreds of rooms.
 It is clear that the level of perfection achieved in wall construction and plastering was remarkable.
 The Manitou Cliff Dwellings Museum and Preserve was first opened to the public in 1907.
 Over a three year period, from 1904 to 1907, these cliff dwellings were carefully relocated here in Cliff Canon in order to preserve them.
 As you tour through these dwellings, they were preserved with a concrete mortar as opposed to an adobe mud mortar.
 Today we are going to explore a people, place, and a time that has more questions than answers.
 Please explore the architecture of these fascinating people while carefully continuing to preserve and protect them for future generations to enjoy.

-The Pueblo Indians are the descendents of ancient cliff dwelling people.
-By studying the lifestyle of the modern Pueblo Indians, we have been able to learn how their ancestors lived hundreds of years earlier.
-The Cliff Dweller's society, as well as the Pueblo, was matrilineal, meaning that the line of descent is through the women, not the men.
+Puebloans are the descendants of ancient cliff dwelling people.
+By studying the lifestyle of the modern Pueblo people, we have been able to learn how their ancestors lived hundreds of years earlier.
+The Cliff Dweller’s society, as well as the Puebloan, was matrilineal, meaning that the line of descent is through the women, not the men.
 This included not only property, but also inheritance.
 The husband lived with his wife in HER house, and their children belonged to HER clan.

 The ceremonial kiva was a religious structure used for various ceremonies.
 The kiva itself is believed to symbolize the womb of Mother Earth.
 Except for certain ceremonies, women were not allowed in the kiva.
 A small hole in the floor, known as the Sipapu, was believed to be a symbolic entrance to the spirit world.
 Besides the sipapu, the kiva usually consisted of a firepit, airshaft opening, air-deflector, as well as small storage shelves for ceremonial items.
 The kiva is usually located at the center of the village, and more than one kiva is often present.
 The roof consisted of crib style logs and sticks, thatched together and then packed with adobe mud.
 An opening at the center of the kiva, above the firepit, was where a ladder was used to enter and exit the kiva.
 Entering through the rising smoke was believed to cleanse the men and prepare them for the ceremony.